-In order to graduate a Degree program, students must:
+In order to graduate a certificate program, students must:

-- Complete the required number of units. - Complete with a passing grade all requirements for their program of study within the maximum time frame permitted and attain a minimum CGPA of 2.0. - Return all property belonging to the College. - Fulfill all financial obligations to the College prior to graduation.
+- Complete all required courses. - Complete with a passing grade all requirements for their program of study within the maximum time frame permitted and attain a minimum CGPA of 2.0. - Return all property belonging to the College. - Fulfill all financial obligations to the College prior to graduation.